SkafteNicki/dtu_mlops/s1_development_environment/conda.md

   go over all dependencies in the beginning checking for compatibility before installing anything.
 * `pip` is bound to a specific python version, whereas `conda` can manage multiple python versions at the same time

-It is therefore highly recommended to use conda environments compared to python virtual environments.
+It is therefore highly recommended to use conda enviroments compared to python virtual enviroments.
 However, does that mean that you cannot mix `pip install` and `conda install`?
 If you are using `conda>=4.6` then you should be fairly safe, because it has build in compatible layer.
 In general, what works for me